getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    An MD5 sum automatically computed based on the XForms XML definition.
-This is required for OpenRosa compliance.
+                      <p>An MD5 sum automatically computed based on the XForms XML definition.
+This is required for OpenRosa compliance.</p>

                     Example: ``51a93eab3a1974dbffc4c7913fa5a16a``
                 * - keyId